dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 ## Comms channels inside companies
 Every so often, someone wants to solve the comms problem within a whole company, but further than that, there are comms links between companies.

+## LLMs are all you need
+Describe how we never need anything more than an LLM provided the problem space is constrained well.
+Then, AI should emerge if the problem space is big enough to describe changes to the problem space, coupled with some human pruning.

+Our bet is that AGI is interactive, and programming it should be a social activity engaged in by all and rewarded for proportionately.